 Egg replacement for pecan pie

-I had been thinking about Treacle tart too (a British classic consisting of a tart shell filled with breadcrumbs & golden syrup) so when I decided to make a vegan pecan pie for when my friends came round for dinner, I used a bit of inspiration from the humble treacle tart to get the right texture for the filling.
+I had been thinking about Treacle tart too (a British classic consisting of a tart shell filled with breadcrumbs & golden syrup) so when I decided to make a vegan pecan pie for when my friends came round for dinner, I used a bit of inspiration from the humble treacle tart to get the right texture for the filling without using eggs.
 Usually a pecan pie contains a sugary ‘custard’ that is thickened with eggs – they help the filling to set into a soft, gooey texture when the pie bakes.
 When veganising a pecan pie though, you need something more to help that sugary goo set.
 You can’t only rely on flax as the sugary filling will basically just end up as a liquid caramel.
-So I bulked up my filling with soft, fresh breadcrumbs (which also meant I could get away with using less pecans, making the pie a bit cheaper to make).
+So I bulked up my filling with soft, fresh breadcrumbs (which also meant I could get away with using fewer pecans, making the pie a bit cheaper).
 The bread helped to absorb and hold onto the moisture in the filling whilst providing bulk.

-I used pre-made shortcrust pastry (I always just use the ‘plain’ stuff, never the ‘dessert’ pastry as I find the sweetened one is more likely to slump when baked) as it’s an easy one to get and is already vegan.
+For this pie, I used pre-made shortcrust pastry from the supermarket (I always just use the ‘plain’ stuff, never the ‘dessert’ pastry as I find the sweetened one is more likely to slump when baked) as it’s an easy one to get and is already vegan.
 I’m all for dessert shortcuts, especially when you’re cooking for a crowd and don’t have time to make + chill your own pastry.
 If you have a favourite vegan pastry recipe you prefer, go for it!!

 Using Maple Syrup, not corn syrup